All Guides About Start Here

 Under button: "14-day free trial · No credit card required · Cancel anytime"

-The button names the outcome (better emails).
-The micro-copy beneath removes three specific fears cold visitors have: commitment risk (free trial), payment friction (no credit card), and lock-in risk (cancel anytime).
+The button names the result (better emails).
+The short line beneath removes three specific fears new visitors have: commitment risk (free trial), payment friction (no credit card), and being locked in (cancel anytime).
 Each phrase is doing real work.

-The single highest-leverage change most micro SaaS landing pages can make for cold traffic is adding that one line of micro-copy beneath the CTA button.
-It costs nothing and typically improves click-through rate by 15–25% for visitors who were on the fence.
+The single highest-impact change most small subscription software landing pages can make is adding that one short line beneath the sign-up button.
+It costs nothing.
+It typically improves the share of visitors who click by 15–25% among people who were on the fence.

-Further reading: what converts on micro SaaS landing pages, getting your first customers, keeping customers after they sign up.
+Further reading: what converts on small subscription software landing pages, getting your first customers, keeping customers after they sign up.

 Frequently Asked Questions